Southport row continues as watchdog urges Government and police to be more open

 His comments came as Tory leadership contender Robert Jenrick suggested the State had been “lying” to the public about what was known about the alleged Southport attacker.

-It was announced yesterday that Axel Rudakubana, the teenager accused of murdering three girls at a dance class in Southport, will face additional charges of possessing ricin and an al Qaida document.
+It was announced yesterday that Axel Rudakubana, the teenager accused of murdering three girls at a dance class in Southport, is facing additional charges of possessing ricin and an al Qaida document.

+He appeared via videolink at Westminster Magistrates’ Court on Wednesday, refusing to speak during the short hearing and keeping his grey sweatshirt pulled up over his mouth and nose.

 Mr Hall told the BBC Radio 4 Today programme: “The Government has to be aware, and will be aware, that if there is an information gap, particularly in the mainstream media, then there are other voices, particularly in social media, who will try and fill it.